mcauley-penney/visual-whitespace.nvim

 Highlighting

 visual-whitespace defines the VisualNonText highlight group.
-In the configuration (shown above), the settings you provide in highlight will constitute this highlight group.
-The highlight can also be set using Neovim's Lua API, allowing for color schemes to support visual-whitespace:
+You can set this via the plugin configuration or through Neovim's Lua API, which allows for color schemes to support visual-whitespace:

 -- This can go in your color scheme or in your plugin config